niolabs/docs/docs/blocks/block-development.md

 ## Mixins

-Extend mixins to add functionality such as persistance, group-by, and retry to your blocks.
+Extend mixins to add functionality such as persistence, group-by, and retry to your blocks.
 You'll find some mixins in `nio.block.mixins`.

 Mixins are not blocks, they are meant to enhance blocks by providing commonly used functionality.